zusizusi/autoware.universe/planning/autoware_rtc_interface/README.md

   // Get safety status of the module corresponding to the module id const bool safe = ...

+  // Get the current state of the module const uint8_t state = ...

   // Get distance to the object corresponding to the module id const double start_distance = ... const double finish_distance = ...